Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 5. Migrate additional data (orders, reviews, etc.)

-Some data from WooCommerce isn't handled by Shopify's native import/export:
+Some data from WooCommerce isn't handled by Shopify's native import/export but can be managed with shopify api integration:

 - Orders: Historical orders typically cannot be imported via Shopify's admin directly.
-Consider using a third-party app or migration service.
+Consider using a third-party app or migration service with shopify connector capabilities.

 - Product reviews: Shopify doesn't natively import product reviews.
 Use a product review app that supports CSV import.

 - Coupons/discounts: WooCommerce coupon codes won't automatically transfer.
-Recreate important discount codes in Shopify's Discounts section.
+Recreate important discount codes in Shopify's Discounts section with dynamic pricing shopify.

 - Pages and blog posts: Manually recreate WordPress pages and blog posts in Shopify's Pages/Blog section.